-Situated in the center of the Philippine islands lies the island of Cebu which is considered to be warm.
-It has become the greatest province in the Philippines and one of the most mentioned tourist destinations in the world.
-The Portuguese navigator Ferdinand Magellan landed there and reformed the ruler and chiefs to Christianity because he was appealed by the island's district.
-Sadly, Magellan was murdered by the inhabitants of the island.
-The island has little level land except for the Bogo Plain in the far north, which is mainly a financial sugarcane area and is bisected by a range of not high volcanic hills.
-Aside from the large Cebu island, the province also consists 167 miniscule islands like Olango, Mactan, Camotes, Malapascua, and the Bantayan Islands.
-Cebu was probably the initial island to fertilize corn on a widely basis after that plant’s introduction by the Spaniards.
-Aside to Cebu City, the big settlements on Cebu are Talisay City, Danao City, Lapu-Lapu City, Toledo City, and Mandaue City.
-When a wicked tropical cyclone, Super Typhoon Haiyan, that swept through the central Philippines in early November 2013 some settlements in northern Cebu were critically destroyed.
+In the center of the Philippine archipelago is the warm island of Cebu.
+As one of the foremost tourist destinations in the Philippines and is considered to be the world's most mentioned tourist destinations.
+Appealed by the island’s scene, the Portuguese navigator Ferdinand Magellan landed there and transformed the ruler and chiefs to Christianity.
+Sadly, Magellan was assasinated by the natives of the island.
+The island has slight level land except for the Bogo Plain in the far north, which is mainly a commercial sugarcane area and is bisected by a range of low volcanic hills.
+Aside from the large Cebu island, the province also constitute 167 smaller islands like Olango, Mactan, Camotes, Malapascua, and the Bantayan Islands.
+Cebu was probably the prime island to plant corn on a boundless basis after that plant’s introduction by the Spaniards.
+Aside to Cebu City, the big areas on Cebu are Talisay City, Danao City, Lapu-Lapu City, Toledo City, and Mandaue City.
+Some areas in northern Cebu were extremely damaged by Super Typhoon Haiyan, a potent tropical cyclone that swept through the central Philippines in early November 2013.
 In February 2012 Cebu island experienced the shaking of magnitude 6.7 earthquake on the neighboring island of Negros and was one of the most powerful quake in the area for 90 years.
+In October 2013, Bohol and Cebu were hit by potent 7.2 magnitude earthquake which left more than 100 dead and demolished some buildings, including 5 old churches.
+The citizens of the Central Visayas is principally youth with about 37 percent of its population below 10 years old.
+The Cebuano language is voiced in Cebu, as well as in large areas of the Visayas, including Bohol.
+Cebu has some of the foremost beaches in the country and it is also home to a variety of old, religious, and cultural sites that you can stay at in Cebu City tours.
+There are also disciples of Islam, Buddhism, Iglesia Filipina Independiente, and Hinduism aside from the superior of its population are Roman Catholic followed by more than 90% of Cebuanos.